 Lynching has adapted from Physical mainly to high-tech lynching

 With high-tech lynching, instead of burning crosses, we get videos of the police shooting and killing unarmed black men and women.
 If we allow, the high-tech lynching can serve the same purpose as The Ku Klux Klan used lynchings.
 The lynching back in the day was used to strike fear into the hearts of other Africans by using an extreme show of power and force to keep everyone else in line.
 To show you what will happen if you step out of your place.

 With high-tech lynching’s we get to go to movies that show black people living in ghettoes, dealing drugs, shooting each other and fighting over turf owned by someone else.
 Our young people grow up believing that’s BEING BLACK.
 The message is, that’s the only reality you can ever have.

 We also get to see movies that don’t show black people existing in the past or in the future.
 Ninety-five to one hundred percent of the Characters are white.
 What a subliminal mind job!

 With high-tech lynching’s we listen to music over radio station not owned by black people but pulling in revenue from music that routinely degrades black women by referring to them as bitches and hoes, glorify killing and drug dealing, living a lifestyle based in consumerism with the latest designer sneakers and clothing line.

 Our school children get handcuffed in class for taking a piece of candy to strike fear into the other children.
 From their paradigm, our ancient African ancestors would recognize quickly that the symbols are different but the operating principles are the same.
 These images are to strike fear into the minds and hearts of a conquered people.

 With a high-tech lynching, instead of racial slurs we get code words and phrases like “make America great” and “We live in a colorblind society.”
 These are no more than phrases elevate “whiteness” as the norm.

-With high-tech lynching’s, instead of plantations we get privatized prisons promoted by a judicial system that incarcerates black people at an alarming rate.
+With high-tech lynching’s, instead of plantations we get privatized prisons promoted by a judicial system that incarcerates black and brown people at an alarming rate.